colinl/colinl.github.io/_posts/2018-03-30-Configure-pi-as-headless-server.markdown

 selected one (for me in the UK this is en_GB.UTF8).
 Then setup the timezone.
 * If you want to use wifi to connect then in Network Options select Wifi and follow the instructions.
 Take care to enter the SSID and key correctly.
-* When complete exit raspi-config and run `ifconfig`.
+When complete exit raspi-config and run `ifconfig`.
 You should see the wifi interface `wlan0: ` and on the line below that it should show `inet nnn.nnn.nnn.nnn` where that is the ip address the router has allocated it on the wifi.
 If the inet line does not appear then it has not connected to the wifi.
-* Assuming that it has connected then if you have been using an ethernet connection shutdown (using `sudo halt`), remove the ethernet connection, and power up again.
+Assuming that it has connected then if you have been using an ethernet connection shutdown (using `sudo halt`), remove the ethernet connection, and power up again.
 You should now be able to connect again via ssh but now it will use the wifi connection.
 * If you have been using a keyboard and display then you should now be able to connect from your PC via wifi using ssh as described above in First Steps using an ethernet connection.
-Assuming that works you can shutdwown (`sudo halt`), disconnect the keyboard and display and put them away in the cupboard, you should not need them again.
+Assuming that works you can shutdown (`sudo halt`), disconnect the keyboard and display and put them away in the cupboard, you should not need them again.

 # Optional - Set a fixed IP address